 For Windows 7/8/8.1 users:

 Once you have located the folder path, you’re almost done.
-Just one more step and your selected programs will be migrated to the destination drive e.g. drive D.
+One more step, your selected programs will be migrated to the destination drive, e.g., drive D.

 Step 5: Under the editing string popup window, for the value name known as CommonFilesSDIR (x86), change the subkey from C to D or any other letter that conforms to the destination drive where you created the Programs Files (x86) folder.